Mixed Breed Dogs

 About the Boxador

-The Boxador is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Boxador is best matched with experienced owners.
+The Boxador is a cross between the Boxer and Labrador Retriever.
+The Boxador is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Boxador is best matched with experienced owners.
 Typically standing 23 to 25 inches and weighing 50 to 110 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Boxador brings a distinct combination of traits that sets it apart.
 The Boxador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boxador loves being close to its people and forms strong bonds with every member of the household.